uperl/Pod-Simple-Words/README.md

     An error that was detected during parsing.
 This allows the spell checker to check the correctness of the POD at the same time if it so chooses.

+Additional arbitrary types can be added to the `splitter` class in addition to these.

 ## splitter